Diamondbacks vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- In six games as the underdog over the last 10 matchups, the Diamondbacks have a record of 3-3.
+- In three games over the last 10 matchups when favored by bookmakers, the Diamondbacks have a record of 1-2.

-- In their last 10 matchups with a total posted by sportsbooks, the Diamondbacks and their foes are 3-7-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Diamondbacks and their opponents have failed to hit the over six times.

-- The last 10 Diamondbacks matchups have not had a runline set by oddsmakers.
-Arizona games have finished below the set point total five consecutive times, and the average total during this streak was 9.5 runs.

 Discover More About This Game